bashup/doco/specs/Project-Definition.cram.md

 #### `GROUP` *name(s) operator target(s)...*

 Add *targets* to the named group(s), defining or redefining jq functions to map those groups to the targeted services.
 The *targets* may be services or groups; if a target name isn't recognized it's assumed to be a service and defined as such.
-The *operator* is either `:=` or `+=` -- if `+=`, the targets are are added to any existing contents of the groups.
-If `:=`, the groups' existing contents are erased and replaced with *targets*.
+The *operator* can be any of the following:

+* `+=` adds *targets* to the named groups,
+* `:=` clears the the named groups before adding the *targets*, and
+* `/=` only adds the targets to groups that don't already exist.

-(Note that this function *adds* to the existing group(s) and recursively expands groups in the target list.
-If you want to set an exact list of services, use `target "groupname" set ...` instead.
-Also note that the "recursive" expansion is *immediate*: redefining a group used in the target list will *not* update the definition of the referencing group.)
+Note that this function recursively expands groups in the target list, but this expansion is *immediate*: redefining a group used in the target list will *not* update the definition of the referencing group.

 ```shell
 # Arguments required